 If you don’t know all the ins and outs of a process, including who is responsible for operating the process, you probably won’t be able to effectively automate it.

-Saying that anyone can develop an RPA code is a big misconception by the public fueled by the top RPA software companies claiming that the platform is low-code and anyone can become a citizen developer.
+Saying that anyone can develop an RPA code is a big misconception by the public fuelled by the top RPA software companies claiming that the platform is low-code and anyone can become a citizen developer.
 Anyone can learn to play chess in a matter of minutes.
 There are only a handful of moves and rules to remember but being great at chess is a different story.
 But even if that person eventually becomes good at coding it still doesn’t make them a computer scientist.